 I wanted to be balanced in reviewing these two vacuum cleaners but I fell in love with the Shark and don’t have as many negatives to report.
 It was exactly what I was looking for in a cordless vacuum.
 My only regret is waiting as long as I did to finally buy it.

-So there you have it.
-Both cordless vacuums have their pros and cons and deciding on one over the other really depends on your own home cleaning situation.
+For me the Shark IONFlex 2X DuoClean was the clear winner.
+However, both cordless vacuums have their pros and cons and deciding on one over the other really depends on your own home cleaning situation.
 For small spaces that are cleaned fairly often the Dyson would work just fine.
-In a larger spaces that need more heavy duty cleaning power the Shark is the best option.
+In larger spaces that need more heavy duty cleaning power, the Shark is the best option.